sallyysun/bsoc-peer-mentoring/README.md

 # BSOC Peer Mentoring

-Sorts Peer Mentoring groups from Google Forms and sends emails out to mentors and mentees
+Sorts Peer Mentoring groups from Google Forms and sends emails out to mentors and mentees.